-Now that the Conditions are set, it's time to tell the agent what actions to take when the Alarm is triggered.
+6. Now that the Conditions are set, it's time to tell the agent what actions to take when the Alarm is triggered.

-Screen Captures tell the agent to take a screenshot when the alarm is triggered.
+|Screen Captures||Screen Captures tell the agent to take a screenshot when the alarm is triggered.
 Advanced accounts have the option to take multiple screenshots at a user-defined interval, with the minimum being 10 seconds.|

-|Pop-up Messages||Pop-Up Messages are on screen notifications administrators can have displayed on the end user's screen if the Alarm is triggered.
-The message can be custom tailored to whatever the administrator would like and has the option for pre-filled text.|
+|Pop-up Messages||Pop-Up Messages are on-screen notifications administrators can have displayed on the end user's screen if the Alarm is triggered.
+The message can be custom-tailored to whatever the administrator would like and has the option for pre-filled text.|

+|Email Notifications||Email Notifications allow the administrator to be alerted whenever the Alarm triggers.
 The "To" field can be populated by anyone who is listed inside Account > Access.
-This article will cover adding users here if needed.

 Just like with Pop Up Messages, the Subject and Email Body field can be prefilled with the fields offered or the administrator can create a custom message.

+|Webhook Notifications||Webhooks allow administrators to integrate ActivTrak alarms into other applications such as Slack or Zapier.
 Simply plug in the URL generated by the destination application and any additional parameters if needed.|

 |Terminate||Activating the Terminate action on an Alarm tells the agent to close the application that triggered that alarm.
 Using the Facebook example from above, if a user were to open Facebook with this Alarm active, the browser would be closed immediately, including non-Facebook tabs the user may have been using.|

 |Alarm Risk Level||This allows administrators to assign a point value to certain alarms, making it easier to detect and quickly analyze certain behaviors.|